 Looking for new ways to collect, analyze, and present humanities data?
-Try one or more of our fall workshops!
+Try one or more of these DH-related workshops this fall!
 Offerings include hands-on introductions to popular programming languages and tools for creating dynamic visualizations and web applications.

 Introduction to Data Visualization with Tableau

 September 15 - Tableau workshop page